src-d/tm-experiments/README.md

 ### `train-artm` command

-This command will allow you to create an ARTM model from the bags-of-words created previously.
+This command will create an ARTM model from the bags-of-words created previously.
 You will need to specify the minimum amount of documents belonging to a given topic (by default, belonging means the document has a topic probability over .5) for this topic to be kept, which can either be an absolute number of documents, or relative to the number of documents.
+For more information about ARTM models, you can check out [this paper](https://link.springer.com/article/10.1007/s10994-014-5476-6) or the [BigARTM documentation](http://docs.bigartm.org/en/stable/index.html).

 You can launch the training with the following command (don't forget to specify the bow name and one of the `min-docs` arguments):

 ```
 docker run --rm -it -v /path/to/data:/data \